agbeltran/jsonldschema/source/validation/validationUtilities.rst

 ==========================================================
-Code Documentation to validate JSON-schemas and instances
+How to validate JSON-schemas and instances: code documentation
 ==========================================================

 .. automodule:: jsonschema_validator